Dislocation of jaw: Diagnosis

 As with other joint dislocations, clinical history and examination are crucial for diagnosis of a jaw dislocation.
 Commonly, plain and panoramic X-ray radiographies are used to determine the relative position of the mandibular condyle.
 If a complex or unusual injury is suspected, three-dimensional computed tomography is most reliable in diagnosing dislocation and possibly associated fractures or soft tissue injuries.

 In case of dislocations resulting from high-energy trauma, attention must also be paid to possible other injuries, particularly blunt or indirect trauma to the skull and cervical spine.
 Acutely life-threatening conditions need to be ruled out or treated in first line.
 For superior jaw dislocation in particular, serious intracranial complications such as epidural hematoma are possible and must be recognized and managed to prevent disability or even death.
 Therefore, neurological status has to be examined in patients with complex dislocations involving temporal bone fractures.
 Hearing deficits on the injured side may indicate damage to structures of the ear.

 Treatment

-Most temporomandibular disorders (TMDs) are self-limiting and do not get worse.
-Simple treatment, involving self-care practices, rehabilitation aimed at eliminating muscle spasms, and restoring correct coordination, is all that is required.
-Nonsteroidal anti-inflammatory analgesics (NSAIDs) should be used on a short-term, regular basis and not on an as needed basis.
-On the other hand, treatment of chronic TMD can be difficult and the condition is best managed by a team approach; the team consists of a primary care physician, a dentist, a physiotherapist, a psychologist, a pharmacologist, and in small number of cases, a surgeon.
-The different modalities include patient education and self-care practices, medication, physical therapy, splints, psychological counseling, relaxation techniques, biofeedback, hypnotherapy, acupuncture, and arthrocentesis.

 As with most dislocated joints, a dislocated jaw can usually be successfully positioned into its normal position by a trained medical professional.
 Attempts to readjust the jaw without the assistance of a medical professional could result in worsening of the injury.
 The health care provider may be able to set it back into the correct position by manipulating the area back into its proper position.
 Numbing medications such as general anesthetics, muscle relaxants, or in some cases sedation, may be needed to relax the strong jaw muscle.
 In more severe cases, surgery may be needed to reposition the jaw, particularly if repeated jaw dislocations have occurred.